shortdark/num-of-posts/post-volume-stats/readme.txt

 === Post Volume Stats ===
 Contributors: shortdark
 Donate link: http://www.shortdark.net/wordpress-plugin/
-Tags: posts, stats, graphs, charts, categories, tags, admin, year, month, day, hour, widget Requires at least: 3.5
+Tags: posts, stats, graphs, charts, categories, tags, admin, year, month, day, hour, widget, author Requires at least: 3.5
-Tested up to: 4.6.1
+Tested up to: 4.7
 Stable tag: trunk
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Shows stats for the volume of posts per year, month, day-of-the-month, day-of-the-week, hour-of-the-day, categories and tags.
+Shows stats for the volume of posts per year, month, day-of-the-month, day-of-the-week, hour-of-the-day, author, categories and tags.

 == Description ==

-This plugin looks at the volume of posts in each category and tag, and also the volume of posts per year, month, day-of-the-month, day-of-the-week and hour.
+This plugin looks at the volume of posts in each category and tag, and also the volume of posts per year, month, day-of-the-month, day-of-the-week, hour and author.
 It works better the more posts you have, and if you use categories and tags.
 You can now specify a year to look at the post volume stats for that year.
 The bar charts can be added to a sidebar with Post Volume Stats widget.
 The category and tag lists and line graphs can be exported to a new post.